 He is often featured in many television and radio broadcasts in Italy, Spain, Usa, Brazil, Japan and South Africa.
 In 2004 he was invited from the prestigious “2 agosto” International Composing Competition in Bologna to premiere the new work of Eddy Serafini “Movimento concertante In antiqua silva obscura…” with the Symphonic Orchestra of Emilia Romagna “Arturo Toscanini”.
 In 2006 he took part in the performance of the complete Mozart’s Concertos for piano and orchestra with a chamber ensemble of the Berlin Philharmonic Orchestra at the Festival Opera Barga.

 From several years he deals with research, with particular attention to twentieth century music, an attitude already manifested in 2013, when he won the 1st Prize at the "Mencherini" International Contemporary Music Competition in Cagli.
 His passion for twentieth century Italian music led him to rediscover and record rare repertoires.
 In 2018, on the occasion of the 50th anniversary of the death of the Florentine composer Mario Castelnuovo-Tedesco, the monographic CD "Exotica" (label Digressione Music) dedicated to him was released: a world premiere recording of his unpublished pages for solo piano and for violin and piano.
 The album achieved enthusiastic reviews and gave rise to an extensive recording project.
+In 2019 the second album “Dedications” was released, another world premiere recording of Castelnuovo-Tedesco's rare piano pages.
 The unpublished manuscripts of the compositions of Castelnuovo-Tedesco rediscovered by Angelo Arciglione will be published by Edizioni Curci.
-Also in 2018 he performed in Russia the Fantasia and the Concertos for piano and orchestra by Giorgio Federico Ghedini, of rare listening, with the North Caucasus State Philharmonic.
+In 2018 he performed in Russia the Fantasia and the Concertos for piano and orchestra by Giorgio Federico Ghedini, of rare listening, with the North Caucasus State Philharmonic.

 He also has a keen interest in chamber music.
 He has collaborated with the “Ensemble Le Musiche” of Simone Bernardini, with the singers Laura Polverelli and Raffaella Lupinacci and with the violinists Alissa Margulis, Maria Kouznetsova, Anna Mazor, Silvia Mazzon and Caroline Loeffler in the performance of Mozart's (2006) and Beethoven's (2007) complete Sonatas for violin and piano in several important italian venues.